Grant Peer Review Board

 Fellows' Career Development

-The Fellow’s Scientific Grant Peer Review Board is a cohort of fellows who are focused on improving their grantsmanship skills by participating in confidential peer-to-peer feedback on grants.
-Fellows can either participate as “writers” and/or “reviewers” in a formalized workshop setting, gaining important editing and grantsmanship skills.
+The Fellow’s Grant Peer Review Board is a cohort of fellows who are focused on improving their grantspersonship skills by participating in confidential peer-to-peer feedback on grants.
+Fellows can either participate as “writers” and/or “reviewers” in a formalized workshop setting, gaining important editing and grantspersonship skills.
 While reviewers make up the majority of the cohort, most reviewers use what they learn when they go on to write their own grants or fellowships.
 To round out their experience, writers are expected to participate as reviewers for at least two cohorts.

 To balance the diverse scientific expertise of fellows, each cohort is unique to the needs of the writers and includes workshops and seminars presented by intramural and extramural speakers.
-Experienced participants can present “how-to’s” on grantsmanship topics to practice teaching skills.
+Experienced participants can present “how-to’s” on grantspersonship topics to practice teaching skills.
 The majority of grants written by fellows include the NIGMS PRAT, K99/R00, and K22, but anyone and everyone is welcome, including those planning for R0-style grants.

 Sample Agenda for a Cohort